 President of the Board

 Tucker is a meditation teacher and Clinical Psychologist.
 He studied meditation first with Sharon Salzberg and then with Upasaka Culadasa, who approved Tucker to teach.
 He lives in Alameda, California, an island in the San Francisco Bay.

 Jim is an engineer and community organizer living in Seattle, Washington.
-As one of the founding member of the Seattle Pragmatic Dharma Society, he hosts biweekly meditation discussion forums and group meditation sessions, as well as organizing retreats.
+As one of the founding members of the Seattle Pragmatic Dharma Society, he hosts biweekly meditation discussion forums and group meditation sessions, as well as organizing retreats.
 His current work involves facilitating the growth of meditation groups through outreach and effective use of social technology.
 Jim is our Communications Director.

 Noah Starbuck is a recruiter in Seattle.
 He has recently enjoyed helping facilitate a range of urban meditation meetups devoted to pragmatic, open discussion of practice.
 His own practice has focused on anapanasati, gladdening the mind, noting, conduct & aligning all aspects of life with insight.
 His vision is for deep meditation practice to become available to as wide an audience as possible in scalable & authentic ways.
 He is in charge of outreach for the Open Dharma Foundation.